SkyTemple/c-of-time/README.md

 Special thanks to [UsernameFodder](https://github.com/UsernameFodder) for the [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug) project, [End45](https://github.com/End45) for the *ExtraSpace* patch and irdkwia for their research on item, move and special process effects.

 ## Rust subsystem
+**NOTE: The `main` branch does currently not contain the Rust subsystem anymore**, as it's support for symbols for `pmdsky-debug` is outdated and we eventually want to split the Rust subsytem off so we can keep `c-of-time` up-to-date with `pmdsky-debug` more easily.
+Use the `rust` branch if you want to use the Rust subsystem.

 c-of-time can also be used with Rust projects.
 If you want to use Rust (including mixed Rust + C projects), continue reading the `README.md` in the `rust` directory.